frozencemetery/mivehind.net/_posts/2020-01-28-Fedora-has-too-many-security-bugs.md

 [this bugzilla
 query](https://bugzilla.redhat.com/buglist.cgi?bug_status=__open__&classification=Fedora&limit=0&list_id=10800885&order=priority%2Cbug_severity&query_format=advanced&short_desc=CVE-&short_desc_type=allwordssubstr).
 I downloaded the data as CSV, then queried and filtered it using python.
 I'm sure there are better ways to do this, but I'm not a statistician.
-I also mostly write C.

 Once I had downloaded the CSV, I imported it like so: